Location: Bendigo Region, Central Victoria

-The site has a closed loop lake that captures all water and the lake was used for fire-fighting training water.
+The site has a closed-loop lake that captures all water and the lake was used for fire-fighting training water.

 With the nature of the site, the hydrocarbon is used as an accelerant for fire training.
-The Hydrocarbon was running off site, due to no containment system, and into the lake resulting in a large sheening.
+The Hydrocarbon was running off-site, due to no containment system, and into the lake resulting in a large sheening.

 As the site was, there was nothing to contain any hydrocarbon spills if there was a catastrophic failure.

 This meant that the facility had to close down the reuse of the lake water and use mains water as an alternative.
-The catchment is a mixture of unsealed and sealed catchment with high TSS and Hydrocarbon loadings.
+The catchment is a mixture of the unsealed and sealed catchment with high TSS and Hydrocarbon loadings.
 Due to nutrient buildup from the runoff, algal blooms were experienced.

 The AKS Team (SPEL Victoria & Tasmania) worked with the project team to design and construct a turnkey package.

 Due to a limited budget, a staged approach was taken.

 By pre-treating all low-flow runoff through the SPEL Puraceptor, then running the water down a rock beached swale prior to entering the lake, the runoff is cleansed from any hydrocarbon spillage in normal rainfall conditions.

 Once the water is in the lake, through the use of an aerator, the flow is directed through the floating wetlands.